nimish-gupta/blog/content/posts/2020-04-05-shell-password-less-authentication.md

    	});

        await sendMail({ email, body:`
-         Here is the authenticate link.
+         Here is the link to authenticate.
 Please click the below link for authenticating.
          ${token}
        ` })